flutterlabz/file_picker_cross_temp_fix/README.md

 ```

 To get details about the certain properties and methods, check out the [API documentation](https://pub.dev/documentation/file_picker_cross/latest/file_picker_cross/FilePickerCross-class.html).

+## The scope of this package

+**TL;DR:** *We provide a parallel, platform-independent implementation of a fake file system, in which you can create, open and save files for your app - even on the web.
+Moreover, we provide APIs to interact with the **real** file system as well to import and export files from and to your device.*

+It is very difficult to handle files in cross platform apps.
+While desktops have one files system used for all apps, mobile platforms have isolated file systems for each app.
+The web does not really have a working file system available on all browsers.
+Hence, it is hard to implement storage and access to files on all platforms - and you do not have to because we already did this for you.

+With `file_picker_cross`, we provide a fake file system for use in your app.
+Unlike other packages, we do not only provide a dialog for reading or saving files, but we provide a whole file system *inside* your app's storage, in which you can use any operation like searching files, opening them and saving them.
+Of cause, there are APIs too for importing files from the shared storage (device storage, home folder, etc.) or exporting to these - even on the web.

 ### A word on directories